Can Family Members Get Paid for Caregiving in Michigan?

 Are There Other Options for Family to Provide Care to Loved Ones in Michigan?

-There’s also the Michigan Health Link program if family members want to provide care to loved ones in Michigan.
-This program is able to provide services inside a care facility rather than the Home Help program, which is only able to provide services in the individual’s home.
+There’s also the Michigan Health Link program if family members want to care for loved ones in Michigan.
+This program can provide services inside a care facility rather than the Home Help program, which only delivers care in the individual’s home.

-If there is no family member or friend to provide in-home care, the individual may be eligible to receive assistance for an in-home professional or may be eligible to go into an assisted living or nursing home care program.
+If no family member or friend can provide in-home care, the individual may qualify for assistance from an in-home professional, assisted living, or nursing home care.